-In a non-binding referendum on the United Kingdom's membership in the European Union ("E.U.") in June 2016, a majority of those who voted approved the United Kingdom's withdrawal from the European Union.
-Any withdrawal by the United Kingdom from the European Union ("Brexit") would occur after, or possible concurrently with, a process of negotiation regarding the future terms of the United Kingdom's relationship with the E.U., which could result in the U.K. losing access to certain aspects of the single E.U. market and the global trade deals negotiated by the E.U. on behalf of its members.
-The Brexit vote and the perceptions as to the impact of the withdrawal of the U.K. may adversely affect business activity, political stability and economic conditions in the U.K., the Eurozone, the E.U. and elsewhere.
-The economic outlook could be further adversely affected by (i) the risk that one or more other E.U. countries could come under increasing pressure to leave the E.U., (ii) the risk of a greater demand for independence by Scottish nationalists, or (iii) the risk that the euro as the single currency of the Eurozone could cease to exist or (iv) the risk that movements in the U.K. pound exchange rates related to Brexit could damage competitiveness or profitability as a significant portion of the Company's U.K. sales are priced in U.S. dollars and euros.
-Any of these developments, or the perception that any of these developments are likely to occur, could have a material adverse effect on economic growth or business activity in the UK, the Eurozone or the E.U. and could result in the relocation of businesses, cause business interruptions, lead to economic recession or depression, and impact the stability of the financial markets, availability of credit, political systems or financial institutions and the financial and monetary system.
+In June 2016, a majority of voters in a national referendum approved the United Kingdom's withdrawal from the European Union, commonly referred to as "Brexit".
+Withdrawal by the United Kingdom from the European Union ("E.U.") is to occur by March 29, 2019, and there exists significant uncertainty as to the nature of the United Kingdom's ongoing relationship with the E.U. following the withdrawal date.
+While it is anticipated that a process of negotiation regarding the longer term future of the United Kingdom's relationship with the E.U. will continue, there is significant uncertainty about the outcome of such negotiations, which could result in the U.K. losing access to certain aspects of the single E.U. market and the global trade deals negotiated by the E.U. on behalf of its members.
+Brexit and the perceptions as to the impact of the withdrawal of the U.K. may adversely affect business activity, political stability, consumer and corporate confidence and economic conditions in the U.K., in those countries which have adopted the euro as their currency (the "Eurozone"), in the E.U. and elsewhere.
+The economic outlook could be further adversely affected by: (i) the risk that one or more other E.U. countries could come under increasing pressure to leave the E.U. (ii) The risk that the euro as the single currency of the Eurozone could cease to exist. (iii) The risk arising from changes in laws and regulations in the U.K. (iv) The risk that movements in the U.K. pound exchange rates related to Brexit could damage competitiveness or profitability as a significant portion of the Company's U.K. transactions are priced in U.S. dollars and euros.
+Any of these developments, or the perception that any of these developments are likely to occur, could have a material adverse effect on economic growth or business activity in the U.K., the Eurozone, the E.U. or elsewhere and could result in the relocation of businesses, cause business interruptions, lead to economic recession or depression, and impact the stability of the financial markets, availability of credit, political systems or financial institutions and the financial and monetary system.
 Given that the Company conducts a significant portion of its business in the E.U. and the U.K., any of these developments could have a material adverse effect on the business, financial position, liquidity and results of operations of the Company.